Mental Health Facilities Newark, OH

 Village Network Newark

-Village Network Newark is a mental health treatment center in Newark, OH, located at 14 Sandalwood Drive, 43055 zip code area.
+Village Network Newark is a mental health clinic in Newark, OH, located at 14 Sandalwood Drive, 43055 zip code area.
 Village Network Newark provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Village Network Newark offers couples/family therapy, activity therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
-Additional services at Village Network Newark consist of court-ordered outpatient treatment, therapeutic foster care and case management.
+Village Network Newark offers couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Additional services offered at Village Network Newark include court-ordered outpatient treatment, family psychoeducation and case management.

 Licking Memorial Hosp At Shepherd Hill Behavioral Health Services